-Unique transaction identifiers are in Table 1: Field No (13) Order ID, Field No (21) Contract ID, Field No (31) Unique transaction ID; in Table 2: Field No (11) Contract ID.
+Unique transaction identifiers are in Table 1: Data Field (13) Order ID, Data Field (21) Contract ID, Data Field (31) Unique transaction ID; in Table 2: Data Field (11) Contract ID.

 The unique identifier shall be unique as defined in TRUM and used through all reported lifecycle events of the transaction and in general cannot be modified by “M”.
 Exception to use “M” in order to modify UTI in Table 1: There is one exception in UTI modifications for bilateral trades (OMP=XBIL) referring to reporting within Table 1 with the timeline of T+1 day: If previousUniqueTransactionIdentifier (or additionalUTIInfo) is not empty, the UTI can be changed with M and different UTI would be used through further lifecycle event reporting.
 See FAQ 3.1.17